-It's a winter wonderland over here.
+It’s a winter wonderland over here.
 Snowing like crazy and totally freezing.
 Ok, not really, I totally lied.
-I'm in Texas and there is no snow and it's barely even cold.
-However, that didn't stop me from creating the illusion of a cold, winter holiday photo shoot.
+I’m in Texas and there is no snow.
+However, that didn’t stop me from creating the illusion of a cold, winter holiday photo shoot.
 It may not be snowing or freezing outside, but it felt like it with this recipe and photo shoot.

 Truffles are rich, so I thought the contrast of a fresh, tart cranberry stuffed inside the luscious dark chocolate would be amazing.
 Then by adding a touch of espresso, it further drives home that rich, dark chocolate flavor.
 Oh my word.

 I make these vegan dark chocolate truffles every year for Christmas and they are always such a hit with everybody.